 Example: bill based on acceptance of a project, delivery of a specified number of widgets or percent completion.

-Subscription-based, usage-based, tiered, freemium, flat-rate, fixed-price, bundled, feature-based, release-based, hybrid, and more.
-One thing you can...Read More
+Subscription-based, usage-based, tiered, freemium, flat-rate, fixed-price, bundled, feature-based, release-based,...Read More

 Traditional Rating Traditionally, rating is defined as a rate...Read More